 - “Such unusual products”

 - “This is so different from the other show products that tend to be the same every year”

 - “Stunning, beautiful, impressive, neat, clever and smashing”

 Was attending the rather expensive event worthwhile?
 Absolutely.
 The show was like a product market research exercise on steroids.
-In the short space of four days, we handed out hundreds of leaflets and business cards and literally spoke to hundreds of people.
-For a new company with completely new products, it was the perfect platform to get such condensed and rich feedback which we will use now to shape and mould our product pipeline.
+In the short space of four days, we handed out hundreds of leaflets and business cards and spoke to literally hundreds of people.
+For a new company with completely new products it was the perfect platform to get such condensed and rich feedback which we will now use to shape and mould our product pipeline.

 #RHS2018 #launchevent #artfuturo

 Leave a comment